 The Mamie Jennings Lucas Scholarship was established by Ann Jennings Goodwin in honor of her aunt, who taught elocution at the College from 1911 to 1913 and again in the mid-1920s.
 First preference for scholarship is given to a student majoring in the English and Modern Languages program within the School of Humanities.
+Second preference is given to a student majoring within the department of Fine Arts.
 Selection of the recipient is made by the English and Modern Languages faculty.